sirmurphalot/sirmurphalot.github.io/blog.md

 </div>
 <h3>Cakes</h3>
 <br>
-The intense coursework of my first year at Chapel Hill caused a lot of steam build-up.
-To relieve it, I picked up a new hobby: cake baking.
+My first year at Chapel Hill was pretty stressful; I found baking to be a relaxing hobby.
 Here are some of my creations.
 <br>
 <body>
 <div class="row">